-My responsibilities as the NTID Librarian are to help develop the The Deaf Studies Archive (DSA) , gather collections, and teach classes using the collection.
+The image at left is from the RIT Archive website and shows a woman against a dark background with decorative elements.
+My responsibilities as the NTID Librarian are to help develop The Deaf Studies Archive (DSA), gather collections, and teach classes using the collection.

 The DSA has interesting collections related to the NTID and Rochester Deaf AND international communities.
 The DSA Finding Aids are available for your review.
 Please note that there are more collections beyond what is shown in this guide and in the finding aids.

 The RIT Archives, 3660, is in the library building and is open Monday-Friday from 9 am-12 pm and 1 pm-4:30 pm.
 It is best to make appointments with the archivists.
-You can email the archivists Becky Simmons and/or Jody Sidlauskas for more information.
+You can email the archivists Liz Call and/or Jody Sidlauskas for more information.
 You can also use the contact page which also has their phone numbers.

-Faculty, if you are interested in booking a class to review these or other items, please contact Joan Naturale, NTID Librarian at firstname.lastname@example.org or call 286-4635 (V/VP).
-After taking a class, you may fill out this evaluation form for the chance to win a $50 B & N gift card.
+Faculty, if you are interested in booking a class to review these or other items, please contact Joan Naturale, NTID Librarian at firstname.lastname@example.org or call 585-286-4635 (V/VP).

-View a PDF of a PowerPoint to get an idea of our rich collections.
+View a PDF of the PowerPoint presentation to get an idea of our rich collections.

-Recommended links to Deaf Museums and Archves and Deaf History periodicals are listed for your review.
+Recommended links to Deaf Museums and Archives and Deaf History periodicals are listed for your review.

 NTID History Highlights